7 ways you can boost your running motivation today

 It’s too cold.
 It’s raining.
 I don’t want to.

 Sound familiar?
-If it does, then this post will give you 7 ways to boost your running motivation—and that includes not getting motivated.
+This post will give you 7 ways to boost your running motivation—and that includes not getting motivated.

 Revisit your running goal